michalkryjan/michalkryjan/README.md

 - 👋 Hi, I’m @michalkryjan
-- 👀 I’m interested in backend, mainly developing desktop and web applications using Python and Django.
+- 👀 I’m interested in backend, mainly in developing desktop and web applications using Python and Django.
 - 🌱 Currently I'm looking for a job as Junior Python Developer so I'm open to any offers which can make my dreams come true :) In the meantime I keep on self-developing, learning new stuff and working on my projects.
 - 📫 Bialystok/Warsaw - Poland